 You can add a filter to look at specific datasets, such as the close date after January 1st.

 Finally, set an auto-refresh schedule, so your data automatically updates on your specified dates and times, ensuring you have live and up-to-date information at all times.

 You can also change the underlying data anytime you want.

 In a nutshell, a Cloud Pivot Table is an excellent solution because:

-- It allows users to aggregate and visualize data upon import from Salesforce, HubSpot, databases, data warehouses, and other platforms that hold your data.
+- It allows users to aggregate and visualize data upon import from Salesforce, HubSpot, databases, data warehouses, and other platforms such as the Airtable platform that hold your data.